 Using an electric stand mixer, whisk the egg whites in a large bowl over medium speed until soft peaks form.
 Slowly beat in 1/4 cup of the sugar.
 Increase speed to medium-high and beat until stiff peaks form.
 Transfer egg whites into a clean bowl and set aside.

 Add egg yolks, vanilla, and remaining 1/2 cup sugar to the stand mixer bowl.
 Zest the lemon and 1/4 cup lemon juice into it and beat on medium-high until the mixture is pale and doubled in size.

 Fold 1/3 of the egg whites into the yolk mixture and then fold in the dry ingredients into almost fully incorporated.
 Add in remaining egg whites by gently folding into the mixture just until incorporated.
 Divide evenly between the prepared pans and gently smooth the top.

 Bake for 25 to 30 minutes or until the top is browned and the centers spring back slightly.
 Transfer to a cooling rack and let the cakes cool completly upside down.

-Meanwhile, while the cakes are cooling, combine the rhubarb and sugar in a small saucepan over medium heat.
+Meanwhile, while the cakes are cooling, combine the rhubarb, 1 cup water, and sugar in a small saucepan over medium heat.
 Let simmer for 20 to 30 minutes or until thickened.
 Remove from heat and let cool completely.

 In the bowl of a stand mixer fitted with a whisk attachment, add cold heavy cream and beat on high for 7 to 9 minutes or until stiff peaks form.